khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/motion-fundamentals.md

 ## Principles

+The main function of motion is to help users understand the UI by highlighting relationships, indicating interaction, and guiding attention.

 Add motion purposefully, supporting the experience without overshadowing it.
 Don’t add motion for the sake of adding motion.
 Gratuitous or excessive animation can distract people or make them feel disconnected, especially in an app that doesn’t provide an immersive experience.

 1. **Be realistic.** To achieve a natural feel, animations should mirror traits from the real world such as acceleration, gravity, and volume.